Target group: Data scientist

 First, create a project and name it so you know what kind of project it is.
 Naming is important.

 A project combines all of the steps in solving a problem, from pre-processing of datasets to model building, evaluation, and deployment.
 Using projects makes it easy to collaborate with others.

-The first samples of the MNIST dataset is shown in the Datasets area with one column for each feature, images, and numbers.
+The first samples of the MNIST dataset are shown in the Datasets view with one column for each feature, images, and numbers.
 On top of each feature, there is a graph showing the distribution of a feature over its range.

 In the top right corner, you’ll see the subsets.
 All samples in the dataset are by default split into 20% validation and 80% training subsets.
 Keep these default values in this project.
 You can change the existing subsets and add more subsets, e.g., a test subset, if you want.

 You’ve now created a dataset ready to be used in the platform.
 Click Save version and navigate to the Modeling view.